-16 The Chief Financial Officer is also the Assistant Executive Director, overseeing the Resource Management Department.
+18 The Chief Financial Officer is also the Assistant Executive Director, overseeing the Resource Management Department.

-- viii) acts as a focal point for best practice sharing on enterprise risk management at the inter-agency level; - ix) is the second line lead for anti-fraud and anti-corruption (AFAC), setting standards, providing training and agreeing risk appetite measures for AFAC monitoring at the corporate level as well as assisting headquarters functions and field operations to develop suitable metrics; and - x) manages the interface with the third line of defence on the corporate implementation of risk management, and responds to scrutiny concerning risk management from external parties, including the External Auditor, the Joint Inspection Unit and donors. - 28.
-The Chief Risk Officer manages the enterprise risk management function, whose activities include, but are not limited to: - ownership of the enterprise risk management framework and implementation for risk appetite measures and escalation and de-escalation protocols for incidents as well as appetite measures; - ii) recommending the boundaries and escalation triggers for first line decision-making and determination of the ongoing engagement of second line Risk Leads with those in the first line; - iii) definition of assessment methodologies, relevant processes and controls, and the mechanism for prioritizing risk by level of materiality; - iv) determination and dissemination of corporate risk policies and guidance for implementation; - v) development of toolsets, including systems and their specifications for capturing risk information and reporting on risks issues and mitigating actions; - vi) preparation of the Executive Director's Statement on Internal Control to highlight significant risk and internal control matters; and - vii) preparation of regular senior management oversight reports follow-up of outstanding actions. - 29.
+- ii) recommending the boundaries and escalation triggers for first line decision-making and determination of the ongoing engagement of second line Risk Leads with those in the first line; - iii) definition of assessment methodologies, relevant processes and controls, and the mechanism for prioritizing risk by level of materiality; - iv) determination and dissemination of corporate risk policies and guidance for implementation; - v) development of toolsets, including systems and their specifications for capturing risk information and reporting on risks issues and mitigating actions; - vi) preparation of the Executive Director's Statement on Internal Control to highlight significant risk and internal control matters; and - vii) preparation of regular senior management oversight reports follow-up of outstanding actions. - 29.
 The Chief Risk Officer also has functional responsibility for risk and compliance advisory employees in regional bureaux and country offices.
 The criteria for the establishment of these roles include contexts with high inherent risks, complex operations, where there are high levels of resource use, where there are employee capacity issues or in countries with high levels of systemic corruption. - 30.
-Risk and compliance advisers are senior professional-level risk employees who provide advice and guidance and also challenge in a second line capacity to first line risk decision-makers, both in central functions and in field operations.
+Risk and compliance advisers are senior professional-level risk employees who provide advice, guidance and also challenge in their second line capacity to first line risk decision-makers, both in central functions and in field operations.
 While risk and compliance advisory roles in regional bureaux and field operations may report locally to regional and country directors, their direction and functional priorities must be agreed centrally by the Chief Risk Officer.
 Embedded within operations, these employees provide proactive and real-time support to regional and country directors in fulfilling their risk and compliance obligations, as well as assurance that risk management is being implemented consistently across all regions and specifically in high-risk locations.